failsafe-lib/failsafe/README.md

 ## Timeouts

-[Timeouts][Timeout] allow you to fail an execution with `TimeoutException` if it takes too long to complete:
+[Timeouts][Timeout] allow you to fail an execution with `TimeoutExceededException` if it takes too long to complete:

 ```java
 Timeout<Object> timeout = Timeout.of(Duration.ofSeconds(10));